-Baptism is an important step of obedience for every person who has accepted Christ as his or her Savior.
+Baptism is an important step of obedience for every person who has placed their faith in Jesus.

 Why should I be baptized?

 - To follow the example set by Jesus.
 “At that time Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.”
 Mark 1:9

 - Christ commands it.
 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”
 Matthew 28:19,20

 - It symbolizes that I really am a Christian. “…many of the Corinthians who heard Him believed and were baptized.”
 Acts 18:8

 Why be baptized by immersion?

 - Jesus was baptized that way.
 “As soon as Jesus was baptized, He went up out of the water.”
 Matthew 3:16